-49. Arbitration. (a) Any dispute arising under any provisions of this Lease that specifically provides for resolution of such dispute by arbitration may be referred to arbitration by either party delivering to the other written notice (an "Arbitration Notice") specifying the name and address of the arbitrator designated by it, the nature of the dispute, the amount (if any) involved and the qualifications of such arbitrator necessary to meet the requirements hereinafter imposed.
-Within seven (7) days after delivery of an Arbitration Notice by one party, the other party shall deliver a response (a "Response to Arbitration Notice") specifying the name and address of the arbitrator designated by it and the qualifications of such arbitrator necessary to meet the requirements hereinafter imposed.
+49. Arbitration. (a) Any dispute arising under any provisions of this Lease that specifically provides for resolution of such dispute by arbitration may be referred to arbitration by either party delivering to the other written notice (an "Arbitration Notice") specifying the name and address of the arbitrator designated by it, the nature of the dispute, the amount (if any) involved and the qualifications of such arbitrator necessary to meet the requirements Notice by one party, the other party shall deliver a response (a "Response to Arbitration Notice") specifying the name and address of the arbitrator designated by it and the qualifications of such arbitrator necessary to meet the requirements hereinafter imposed.
 If a party fails to deliver its Response to Arbitration Notice within such seven (7) day period, the other party may request the American Arbitration Association to appoint the second arbitrator.
 Within five (5) days after delivery of a Response to Arbitration Notice (or appointment of the second arbitrator by the American Arbitration Association), the two arbitrators appointed shall select a third arbitrator.
 If the two initial arbitrators cannot agree upon a third within such five (5) day period they shall immediately notify the parties hereto, whereupon the third arbitrator shall be appointed upon the application of the arbitrators or of either party, by the office of the American Arbitration Association located closest to the Land.
-In the case of an arbitration in respect of and pursuant to Article 6 hereof, each arbitrator shall be a Certified Public Accountant with at least ten (10) years' experience in the field of hotel accounting.
-In the case of an arbitration in respect of and pursuant to Article 14 hereof, each arbitrator shall be a Certified Hotel Administrator or shall be a person who has earned a college degree in "Hotel Administration" from an accredited college or university with such a degree program, in each case with at least ten (10) years' experience in the first of first class hotel management.
+In the case of an arbitration in respect of and pursuant to Article 6 hereof, each arbitrator shall be a Certified Public Accountant with at least ten (10) years experience in the field of hotel accounting.
+In the case of an arbitration in respect of and pursuant to Article 14 hereof, each arbitrator shall be a degree in "Hotel Administration" from an accredited college or university with such a degree program, in each case with at least ten (10) years' experience in the first of first class hotel management.
 The third arbitrator shall be a neutral person with no financial or personal interest in the result of the arbitration or any present relationship with the parties or their counsel.
 The arbitrators appointed as aforesaid shall convene in Orlando, Florida within five (5) days after the appointment of the third arbitrator and shall render their decision and award upon the concurrence of at least two of their number, as promptly as possible, and in any event, within thirty (30) days after the appointment of the third arbitrator.
 Such decision and award shall be in writing and counterpart copies thereof shall be delivered to each of the parties.
 In rendering their decision and award, the arbitrators shall not add to, subtract from, or otherwise modify the provisions of this Lease.
 The decision and award of the arbitrators shall be final and judgment may be had on the decision and the award so rendered.

-(b) The following provisions shall apply to any arbitration instituted pursuant to this $\mbox{Article:}$
+(b) The following provisions shall apply to any arbitration instituted pursuant to this $\ensuremath{\mathsf{Article}}$: